High Speed Multi Media

 At the ARRL 9th Computer Networking Conference in 1990, Phil Karn, KA9Q, delineated A New Channel Access Method conceived for Packet radio.
 This Request to Send / Clear to Send scheme was later adopted by IEEE 802.11.

 In early 1997 TAPR began development of a 1 watt, 128 Kbps 900 MHz FHSS radio, suggesting this is the future for amateur packet radio.

 At a workshop at the 1997 TAPR/ARRL Digitial Communications Conference, Barry McLarnon, VE3JF gave a primer for digital experimenters on VHF/UHF/Microwave Radio propagation.
 His paper attempts to provide some insight into the nature of radio propagation in that part of the spectrum (upper VHF to microwave) used by experimenters for high-speed digital transmission.

 In late 1999 the FCC relaxed Amateur Spread Spectrum rules.
 Now allowing any commercially available Part 15 SS device to be reclassified under Part 97.
 (Prior only certain spreading codes where allowed.
 However from roughly 1996 to 1998, TAPR encouraged hams interested in spread spectrum experimentation using commonly available hardware to obtain special temporary authorization (STA) from the FCC.)

 Part 97.311- current Amateur spread spectrum rules

 In late 1999 we formed GBPPR to encourage advancement in packet radio using readily available - off the shelf hardware.
-Some of our media attention included CQ and QST magazines, postings to Slashdot and QRZ.
 From this our more well noticed work included:

 915 MHz BDA schematic, 2.4 GHz BDA schematic, Interactive Wireless Design Utilities